SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/Advanced Physical Design using OpenLANE and Sky130PDK.md

 * Decoupling capacitors play a vital role in electronic circuit design by ensuring a steady power supply, filtering out unwanted noise, and enhancing the overall performance and reliability of electronic systems, especially in digital and mixed-signal applications.
 It's crucial to carefully choose, position, and size decoupling capacitors to maximize their efficiency in noise reduction and voltage stability, thus optimizing circuit functionality.

 * Pre-placed cells must then be surrounded with decoupling capacitors (decaps).
-The resistances and capacitances associated with long wire lengths can cause the power supply voltage to drop significantly before reaching the logic circuits.Their role is to decouple the circuit from power supply by supplying the necessary amount of current to the circuit.
-They pervent crosstalk and enable local communication.
+The resistances and capacitances associated with long wire lengths can cause the power supply voltage to drop significantly before reaching the logic circuits.
+Their role is to decouple the circuit from power supply by supplying the necessary amount of current to the circuit.
+They prevent crosstalk and enable local communication.

 ![266765647-8eaf2eea-3251-4869-bd19-09346d7c9f12](https://github.com/SolankiPratikkumar/IIITB_PRATIKKUMAR_ASIC/assets/140999250/1ce2773b-fa92-488f-9f63-5bb93080a136)